MikeHopley/ftl-ships-strategy/index.md

 Look for flexible routes, so you can skip these hazards without losing beacons.
 Try to avoid nebulas too, as they often contain Auto-assaults (with drones).
 Plasma storms are especially risky: you can only power the Glaive and a level-1 cloak, with no engines.

+Usually start the Glaive in shields, for maximum damage.
+Sometimes it's better to start in weapons or drones; for example, a manned Heavy Laser will fire before your Glaive finishes.
+But if this doesn't kill the ship or occupy all crew with repairs, they may run away before your Glaive can fire again.
+Against Zoltan Shields, use [exact beam placement](https://www.youtube.com/watch?v=hyJ37Eln-h8) to damage weapons; hit a second system too when possible, as this pulls the pilot away and prevents them escaping.

 The ideal upgrade path is:

 * Cloaking-3